wendellswa06/TensorAlchemy/contrib/guides/testnet/miner.md

 </div>

-This documentation is for starting and running a miner on the ImageAlchemy testnet.
+This documentation is for starting and running a miner on the TensorAlchemy testnet.
 Note that we are continuing to push and test updates so you may notice the miner and/or validator encounter issues.

 ## MINER REQUIREMENTS
 - ⚗️ NVIDIA 4090 | A6000 or better